n00b69/woa-a52s/guide/1-partition.md

 - Reboot your device, then hold the **volume up** button until a QR code shows up on your screen.

 ### Flashing the FFU
+> To correct the device's GPT so that Windows can boot without issues
 - Download **ffu.zip** and extract the files somewhere, then open `FlashFFU.cmd`.

 #### Rebooting your device into TWRP